vuonghy2442/lonelybot/docs/macro_formalization.md

 Line references are pinned to commit `5146b98` and *will* drift — prefer searching by function name.

+Build sequencing (recorded): Phase 0 — falsifiers on the *current* engine; Phase 1 — the architecture-independent spine (the reshape lemma, T, L1/L2, the safe-stack port); Phase 2 — this game, gated on verdict equality with the current engine.
+See the interaction doc's §8 and the soundness ledger's migration plan.

 ## 0. Claims

 - **C1 (Reduction).** The old game can be replaced by a commitment game with two